 Cash compensation.
 Mr. Shoshani will receive a base salary of \$420,000, payable in Israeli currency based on the average exchange rate during the preceding calendar year.
-In addition, Mr. Shoshani will be eligible for an annual cash performance bonus of up to 200% of base salary.
+In addition, Mr. Shoshani will be eligible for an annual cash performance bonus ranging from 50% of base salary with no minimum, to a maximum bonus of 200% of base salary.
 As described above, the two performance metrics for 2010 include adjusted operating margin and EBITDA, with each of the performance metrics accounting for one-half of Mr. Shoshani's bonus potential.
 For each performance metric, Mr. Shoshani would not be eligible to receive a bonus if actual performance were less than 80% of target.
-If actual achievement of a performance metric were exactly 80% of target, Mr. Shoshani would be eligible to receive 50% of his maximum bonus potential with respect to that performance metric.
+If actual achievement of a performance metric.
 If actual achievement of a performance metric were between 80% and 100% of target, Mr. Shoshani would be eligible to receive a percentage of his maximum bonus with respect to that performance metric, increasing ratably from 50% to 75% of the maximum bonus potential for that performance metric.
-Finally, if actual achievement of a performance metric were between 100% and 150% of target, Mr. Shoshani would be eligible to receive a percentage of his maximum bonus potential for that performance metric.
-The amount of bonus payable to Mr. Shoshani will be determined by our compensation committee following the end of the year, based on the level of achievement of the performance objectives.
+Finally, if actual achievement of a performance metric were between 100% and 150% of target, Mr. Shoshani would be eligible to receive a percentage of his maximum bonus with respect to that performance metric were between 100% and 150% of target, Mr. Shoshani would be eligible to receive a percentage of his maximum bonus with respect to that performance metric, increasing ratably from 75% to 200% of the maximum bonus potential for that performance metric, increasing ratably from 75% to 200% of the maximum bonus potential for that performance metric, increasing ratably from 75% to 200% of the maximum bonus potential for the end of the year, based on the level of achievement of the performance objectives.